wimvelzeboer/fflib-apex-extensions/README.md

 - [**Persitant Logger**](https://github.com/wimvelzeboer/fflib-apex-extensions/wiki/Logger) <br/>
 Ever want to log error messages in a Custom Object?
 The fflib_Logger will do it for you, even if you have a database-rollback.
 - [**Extended domain features**](https://github.com/wimvelzeboer/fflib-apex-extensions/wiki/Domain-Layer) <br/> Tons of extra methods in the domains to access the (S)Objects.
+- [**TriggerHandler Redesigned**](https://github.com/wimvelzeboer/fflib-apex-extensions/wiki/Trigger-Handler) <br/> A complete redesign of the trigger handler, using the new Force-DI like [application class](https://github.com/wimvelzeboer/fflib-apex-extensions/wiki/application-factories) in combination with the [generic UnitOfWork](https://github.com/wimvelzeboer/fflib-apex-extensions/wiki/UnitOfWork).
+It brings new advanced features like; enqueueing certain parts of trigger logic, separating trigger logic clearly in a readable structure and the ability to use dependency injection.

 ## Wiki
 A full overview of the features in this extension pack and how to use them